gitit1/my-media-library/docs/epic3.md

 Develop a robust and intuitive user interface for managing series, episodes, subtitles, and file movements.

 ## ✅ Tasks
+- **Create High-Level Pages**
-- Create high-level pages (Dashboard, Series, Episode, Settings, Manage Paths, Scanner).
+    - Create high-level pages:
+        - Dashboard
+        - Series
+        - Episode
+        - Settings
+        - Manage Paths
+        - Scanner
+    - Finalize the structure after initial testing and feedback.

+- **Create Shared Components**
-- Create reusable components (e.g., Button, Modal, Card).
+    - Create reusable Button, Modal, and Card components.
+    - Keep consistent design across the UI using Tailwind.

+- **State Management**
+    - Use React Context for shared state.
-- Implement global state management using React Context and SWR.
+    - Store fetched series data in state using SWR.
+    - Allow real-time state updates.

 ## 🏆 Status
 ⏳ Planned

 ## 📝 Notes
-This epic focuses on creating a clean and consistent user interface.
+This epic focuses on ensuring the frontend is modular, consistent, and scalable.